beRajeevKumar/React-Facts/README.md

 1. First of all fork this [Repository](https://github.com/beRajeevKumar/React-Facts.git) and clone it.
 2. Drag the project into VS Code.
-3. Click to the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension and run the `index.html` file.
+3. Open the terminal and hit `npm install` command to install the dependencies.
+4. After installing the dependencies, run the project using `npm run dev` command to start the development server.
-4. The app is now running, Now you can test the Website.
+5. Now, The App is now on `http://localhost:5000/` , So you can test the WebApp.

 ## Useful Links